Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

 \end{defi}

-For data unlearning, the fact that direct (anchor-based) unlearning definitions are inauditable (Section~\ref{s2:data_unlearning}), combined with the fact that marginal unlearning (Definition~\ref{def:MI_marginal_unlearning}) together with utility is sufficient for anchor-based unlearning (Section~\ref{s2:sufficiency}), implies that marginal unlearning provides a constructive approach to data unlearning.
+For data unlearning, direct anchor-based definitions are generally not auditable from the released model output alone; see Section~\ref{s2:data_unlearning}.
+Section~\ref{s2:sufficiency} shows that marginal unlearning, together with an appropriate utility guarantee, recovers output-level anchored guarantees.
+This motivates marginal unlearning as a constructive and auditable approach to data unlearning.